tursodatabase/libsql/ext/expert/README.md

   1. The user database schema is copied to a temporary database.

   1. All SQL queries are prepared against the temporary database.
-I Information regarding the WHERE and ORDER BY clauses, and other query features that affect index selection, are recorded.
+     Information regarding the WHERE and ORDER BY clauses, and other query features that affect index selection are recorded.

-  1. The information gathered in step 2 is used to create (possibly a large number of) candidate indexes.
+  1. The information gathered in step 2 is used to create candidate indexes
+     - indexes that the planner might have made use of in the previous step, had they been available.

   1. A subset of the data in the user database is used to generate statistics for all existing indexes and the candidate indexes generated in step 3